e-mail alert

 The property is not your main residence, so yes, you will be taxed on the capital gain.
 At this stage, it is important to know when the last deed with payment happened on this property.
 In other words, when did your parents buy the house?

-If more than two years ago, it will be a capital gain on the sale taxed up to 21%.
+If more than two years ago, it will be a capital gain on the sale taxed up to 21% (except if you seize the opportunity in 2024, where the maximum rate is 10.5%).
 Otherwise, the speculation profit will be taxed up to 42%.
 Here we talk about maximum, because it depends on your other taxable income.

 In our case, the parents bought the house in 1982 for a value of € 60,000 all fees included.
 They then carried out renovations over the years.
 There was the replacement of the windows in 1990 for € 10,000, the replacement of the heating in 1998 for € 15,000 and the new veranda purchased € 30,000 in 2020.
 Your parents were organized and you are lucky to have a binder with all the invoices related to the investments in the house.